 By Larry Thoman

-This column will consist of questions that have been asked of the staff at Newgy or our replies to questions posed on the table tennis (ping pong) newsgroup, rec.sport.table-tennis.
-This month's question was asked in an e-mail by Ray Miskimins , who is a USATT Certified State Coach from Reno, NV.
+This column will consist of questions that have been asked of the staff at Newgy or our replies to questions posed on the table tennis newsgroup, rec.sport.table-tennis.
+This month's question was posed by Dave Shook on the TT newsgroup.
 We encourage readers to send in your own questions.
-You may email us at e-mail, fax or write us.
-All questions cannot be answered, but we will pick out one of them to answer in this column.
+You may email us at email@example.com or fax orwrite us.
+All questions cannot be answered, but every month we will pick out one of them to answer in this column.

 I just moved into a new house and plan to put a table in the basement.
 The room is 17' wide and 22' long, so I already know from the recent posting on "space needed for a table" that it should be larger, but that was the best I could do.
 Anyway, I need to install lighting and the obvious choice for a novice like myself would be fluorescent lights.
 Any other recommendations?
 Track lighting?

 It's great that you've decided to add a Table Tennis Room (TTR) to your house.
 Your room dimensions are very similar to the TTR in my house.
 As is typical in many American homes, these are the average dimensions of a two car garage, which can be converted into a decent table tennis room.

 To situate your light fixtures, I would start with one mounted in the center of the room directly over the center of the table when it is positioned in the center of the room.
 Then I would add lighting going towards each of the 17-foot walls.
 Recessed light fixtures are best, but commonly, most converted garages will dictate surface mount fixtures because of the ceiling height and the direction of the ceiling joists.